kayaoglutuncay/max78000/src/flash-controller.md

         <strong>Page Erase</strong><br>Write a 1 to this field to initiate a page erase at the address in FLC_ADDR.addr.
 The flash must be unlocked before attempting a page erase.
 See FLC_CTRL.unlock for details.
         <p>The flash controller hardware clears this bit when a page erase operation is complete.</p>
         <div style="margin-left: 20px">
-            <p>0: Normal operation.</p>
+        0: Normal operation.<br>
-            <p>1: Write a 1 to initiate a page erase.
-If this field reads 1, a page erase operation is in progress.</p>
+        1: Write a 1 to initiate a page erase.
+If this field reads 1, a page erase operation is in progress.
         </div>
     </td>
    </tr>